 *Click for MORE ROLLING STONES FLASHBACK

-Mick Jagger, onstage at Glastonbury when singing ‘Factory Girl’:
+Mick Jagger, onstage when singing ‘Factory Girl’:

 “Gave her all my wet wipes, washed off all her dirt